na-na-hi/renget/archive/scalylit.md

 ‎
 **Dragons of Etra** (2021-2022) by Chester Young Fantasy (xenofiction)
 A Wings of Fire-esque novel in which most dragons have an element and those that don't are superstitiously seen as bad omens, usually murdered upon hatching, save for the main protagonist who is able to survive until adulthood.
 The first book hits all of the standard cliches of a typical rogue/assassin fantasy and the series as a whole seems to be attempting to achieve a world record of cramming as many dragon tropes as possible in the entirety of 2 books.
+The author does has a passion for rider (bonding) and dragon pov stories, and even keeps his own list of dragon literature on his website.
 **Dragons of Etra Book 1: The Forgotten Element**
 *no ISBN, e-book only*
 > **DC 4.75/5**